Tool to find the critical points of a function, corresponding to the critical values where the derivative is zero or not defined.

 So all stationary points are critical points but not all critical points are stationary points.

-dCode retains ownership of the online 'Critical Point of a Function' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any 'Critical Point of a Function' algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any 'Critical Point of a Function' function (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and no data download, script, copy-paste, or API access for 'Critical Point of a Function' will be for free, same for offline use on PC, tablet, iPhone or Android ! dCode is free and online.
+dCode retains ownership of the "Critical Point of a Function" source code.
+Any algorithm for the "Critical Point of a Function" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Critical Point of a Function" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Critical Point of a Function" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.